-This is basically a series used for separating events happening in parallel, and displaying them side-byside.
+This is basically a series used for separating events happening in parallel, and displaying them side-by-side.

-This field cannot be aggregated : it must have several separate values in order to create several separate series.
-This field is required.
+This field cannot be aggregated: it must have several separate values in order to create several

 Start

 This must be a date/time value representing the start of the events.